-Fall and Spring (3,3) C. Brown.
-(Not offered Fall 2008)
+Spring (3) C. Brown.

-An interdisciplinary approach to the development of colonial and early national American culture and society, with special emphasis during the first semester on the transit of European culture, regionalism and the emergence of the ideology of American exceptionalism.
-Second semester explores the social construction of knowledge, race, gender and class in the 19th- and early 20th-century United States, through an intensive reading of primary sources.
+An interdisciplinary approach to the development of colonial and early national American culture and society.
+Explores the social construction of knowledge, race, gender and class in the 19th- and early 20th-century United States, through an intensive reading of primary sources.